-Learning how to draw with ink is a big step up from drawing with the best pencils.
+Learning how to draw with ink is a big step up from pencil drawing.
 The most obvious difference is that there's no more relying on the eraser, but it can be a wonderfully creative medium – just look at these stunning examples of ink drawings.

 Traditional pen and ink consists of black ink and white paper, creating space through thick or thin lines and repeating marks for texture.
-Ink drawing techniques are similar to painting techniques: they can be as delicate or bold as your temperament dictates: it's all about trying things out.
+Ink drawing techniques can be as delicate or bold as your temperament dictates: it's all about trying things out.

-First of all, pour your ink in an inkwell high enough so that when the nib touches the bottom, it covers three-quarters of the nib.
-Start with the focal point, working your way back and out to the less-important elements.
+First of all, pour your ink into an inkwell high enough so that when the nib touches the bottom, it covers three-quarters of the nib.
+Start with the focal point, working your way back and out to the less important elements.

 Grip the pen close to the tip and keep the angle of the pen at about 45 degrees.
 Your main subject should feature bold, heavy lines and should have the greatest detail and contrast.
 Strokes generally start close to your body and move outward.
 Use your arm and shoulder, not just your wrist.

-There are many options for working in pen/ink, so find which best suits your temperament by experimenting with different tools.
+There are many options for drawing in pen/ink, so find which best suits your temperament by experimenting with different tools.
 Take time to develop your dexterity in pen handling by doing exercises.
 Learn sweeping strokes, bold lines, crisp dashes, delicate dots, curves and straight lines.
 Be able to do this vertically, horizontally and slantwise.